 If you’ve been diagnosed with ADHD, your doctor might have prescribed a stimulant drug like methylphenidate or amphetamine dextroamphetamine.
-These stimulants, which affect attention and behavior by increasing the brain’s supply of the neurotransmitter’s dopamine and norepinephrine, are among the most often given ADHD drugs.
+These stimulants, which affect attention and behavior by increasing the brain’s supply of the neurotransmitter dopamine and norepinephrine, are among the most often given ADHD drugs.
 Another stimulant that many people use for self-medication is caffeine which also affects neurotransmitters.

 Now, the question is; does consuming caffeine, whether it comes from coffee, tea, or any other source, make ADHD symptoms worse or help improve your condition?
 Furthermore, is it safe to use caffeine and ADHD medicine, or could it be harmful?

 Whether you have ADHD or not, the fact that caffeine has an impact on your brain and body cannot be ignored.
 Most individuals choose to have coffee to become energetic and not feel sleepy.
 If your caffeine consumption is relatively high, people who already have insomnia or trouble getting a good night’s sleep can face further disturbance in their sleeping patterns.
-Sleep deprivation can lead to increased forgetfulness, irritability, difficulty in controlling your emotions, or even facing trouble sitting still and focusing.
+Sleep deprivation can lead to increased forgetfulness, irritability, difficulty controlling your emotions, or even difficulty sitting still and focusing.

 When someone has ADHD, caffeine has a complex influence on their physiology.
 One must have a good grip over their coffee intake because not doing so can cause problems like anxiety, panic attacks, and even seizures.